 In 1913, the Boyd’s asked their friend and former Princetonian Aymar Embury II, a renowned New York architect and the official architect for Princeton University, to build their house.
 He also designed many residences and buildings in this area, including Mid Pines Resort, Market Square in Pinehurst and several buildings on Northwest Broad Street in Southern Pines.
-James and his wife Katharine Lamont Boyd lived in the gate house until their home was completed.
+James and his wife Katharine Lamont Boyd lived in the gatehouse until their home was completed.
 It was there that he wrote and Katharine typed the manuscript for his first and most famous novel, Drums, which was published in 1925.
 A deluxe 1928 edition was illustrated by the famous artist N. C. Wyeth.

 The Boyds entertained extensively and Weymouth became the center of a very lively social life in the 1920s and 1930s, with literary friends such as F. Scott Fitzgerald, Thomas Wolfe, Paul Green and Sherwood Anderson.
 Boyd became one of America’s outstanding authors of historical novels.
 Drums was followed by Marching On (1927), Long Hunt (1930), Roll River (1935) and Bitter Creek (1939).
 He also wrote poetry and short stories.

 The Boyds were active in the community, supporting Moore County Hospital (now First Health) and the Southern Pines Library.
-They donated property to establish Penick Village.
+They donated the property which established Penick Village.
 In 1941, James Boyd purchased the local newspaper and became editor of The Pilot, and when James died in 1944, Katharine assumed management until 1969 when it was sold to Sam Ragan, a well-known North Carolina journalist and poet laureate of NC.
 In 1963, Katharine Boyd gave a wooded tract to the state of North Carolina which became the Weymouth Woods Nature Preserve.
 When Katharine died in 1974, Weymouth was left to the Sandhills Community College.

 James and Katharine are buried in Bethesda Cemetery near Aberdeen.
-They had three children: James, Jr., Daniel and Nancy.
+They had three children: James, Jr., Daniel, and Nancy.

-The Boyd House and remaining acreage is listed in the National Register of Historic Places, and was awarded a certificate of achievement by the National Wildlife Federation in 2003.
+The Boyd House and remaining acreage is listed in the National Register of Historic Places and was awarded a certificate of achievement by the National Wildlife Federation in 2003.